 - To make the circle I drew an X on the material using the foot length (+2cm) and then filled in the curves to make the circle.
 I then cut the circles out — remember you need two pieces of material.

 - Cut the paw pads out just using your own measuring skills.
 All together they just need to fit on the circle.
 Once all the material pieces are ready, sew the brown footprints onto the furry side of the circles, like below.

 - Now, pin one of the circles to the longest side of one of the leg material cut outs.
 I started from the middle to ensure the leg seam was at the back.
 Make sure the furry sides are facing toward each other so that the fur ends up on the outside.

 - Double check it’s all sealed.
-It’s not hard to go back and resew it if there’s a little part that was missed.
-This type of material is very forgiving.
+It’s not hard to go back and resew it if there’s a little part that was missed, because this type of material is very forgiving.

-- Now you have to do the sewing steps above for the other leg!
+- Now repeat the sewing steps above for the other leg!

-Once you have both sections all sewn, turn the material inside out, the fur should now be showing, and add some cardboard (the same size as the circle bottom) to support the feet.
+Once you have both sections all sewn, turn the material inside out.
+The fur should now be showing – add some cardboard (the same size as the circle bottom) to support the feet.